enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 - Stick to platform conventions (e.g. WhatsApp app)
 - Stick to branding conventions (e.g. Instagram app)

-This depends on things like how complex your app is and how important it is to your overall digital strategy.
+This depends on things like how complex your app is and what your app's objective is in relation to your overall digital strategy.
+Generally,

 For example, the [Australian Taxation Office](https://www.ato.gov.au/General/Online-services/ATO-app/) app has customised UI elements using platform-specific conventions.
 Notice how the toggle is consistent with each platform's design, while still maintaining the teal brand colour chosen by the ATO.